-This week we’re talking about the cyber insecure world we live in, bovine wearables, the trouble of tracking sleep, and how 3D printing has led to the gift of (mouse) life.
+This week we’re talking about the cyber insecure world we live in and a potential digital Geneva Convention, bovine wearables, the trouble of tracking sleep, and how 3D printing has led to the gift of (mouse) life.

 If you haven’t heard, this past Friday was one of the worst cyber attacks of all time.
 The Russian Interior Ministry’s computers froze, British hospitals couldn’t access their patients’ files, and more than 74 other countries from Ukraine to Taiwan were affected.
 Corporate IT departments, national intelligence agencies, and big technology companies like Microsoft have all been receiving blame.
 Ok, so what can we do to stop this from happening again?

 Microsoft has publicly come forward urging for a digital “Geneva Convention”, emphasizing major inter-continental cooperation.
 Their President Brad Smith recommended an agency be established similar to the International Atomic Energy Agency, however instead of cooperating to prevent a nuclear meltdown, they would work together to prevent a technological one.

 Microsoft is getting quite a bit of praise online for such a public move.
 It’s not necessarily in a company’s best interest PR-wise to admit that their systems are vulnerable.
 Much respect, Microsoft. 👏

 There are now cows, elephants, and chickens getting into wearables before you.
 I guess we need more cowbell.
 However, you may not feel like you’re missing out on the new “ingestibles” wearables.
 Farmers are getting their animals to swallow these devices to track the contents of their stomachs to see when they are sick or in heat.